What is Business Analysis - A Complete Guide

 Introduction to Business Analysis

-Business analysis is a process of identifying the business needs and determining solutions to the problems of the business.
+Business analysis is the process of identifying the business needs and determining solutions to the problems of the business.
 It involves a wide range of tasks, techniques, and knowledge to accomplish business requirements.
-Even though business analysis is carried out with the same objective, the procedure and practices may differ for different industries.
+Even though business analysis is carried out with the same objective, the procedures and practices may differ for different industries.
 Apart from business solutions, business analysis also helps in improving processes, strategy planning, and policy developments.

-Most of the time business analysis solutions are in the form of software products.
-Even though most business analysts today relate themselves to software development and solutions, business analysis is carried out across organizations and stakeholders employ them to create business solutions in various industries.
+Most of the time, business analysis solutions are in the form of software products.
+Even though most business analysts today relate themselves to software development and solutions, business analysis is carried out across organizations, and stakeholders employ them to create business solutions in various industries.

 What Does a Business Analyst Do?

 ✓ Initiating improvement plans for business systems and operations.
-This also includes the examination of the whole organizational structure, resources, and vision.
+This also includes an examination of the whole organizational structure, resources, and vision.
 To make sure there is no discord or misalignment between the proposed redesign and the organization's objectives.

 ✓ Documentation of the business requirement is a crucial responsibility of a business analyst.
 The documentation must be carried out as per the standard documentation processes.

-Business analysis fundamental includes identifying the needs and requirements in the business area of the organization, analyzing and documenting these requirements, working with the respective stakeholders, devising the right solution, and validating if the solution meets the organizational standards.
+Business analysis includes identifying the needs and requirements in the business area of the organization, analyzing and documenting these requirements, working with the respective stakeholders, devising the right solution, and validating if the solution meets the organizational standards.

 Analytics in Business Analysis